Four people had seen the box

 This was one of the ideas Ralph had mapped out in his notebook.
 He had many more and Betty was sneaking a peek while Ralph was in the shower.
 She didn’t know that Ralph was a writer, although she had a suspicion that this wasn’t really fiction he was writing.
 This bloke was one of the weirdest clients she had.
 She was warned, but the money was too good to pass up.

 Ralph had an old leather bound daily planner that he continually filled with torture and murderous scenarios.
 He would figure out when and how he could act the latest of these scenarios.
-The notebook.
+In the notebook.

 Betty had flipped through some pages